 The information submitted to the PPDC through the initiative constitutes the PPDC database.
 As of May 2018, the operators who are actively submitting data account for 76% of the total mileage of installed plastic main in the U.S. and 86% of the total number of installed plastic services.
 The PPDC actively encourages additional operators to participate to ensure the broadest coverage possible and to enhance the value of the database as a tool to proactively monitor the performance of plastic pipe and metal and/or plastic appurtenances contained within plastic piping systems.
 AGA, APGA, NAPSR, NARUC, and PHMSA continue to encourage additional voluntary participation.
-In addition, PPI represents manufacturers and brings information on system components used currently and in the past to aid in identification, as well as the ability to bring specific questions to manufactures.
+In addition, PPI represents manufacturers and brings information on system components used currently, and in the past, to aid in identification, as well as the ability to bring specific questions to manufacturers.

-4 Data downloaded from PHMSA website March 22, 2022.
+&lt;sup>4 Data downloaded from PHMSA website February 22, 2023

-5 Data downloaded from PHMSA website March 22, 2022
+&lt;sup>5 Data downloaded from PHMSA website February 22, 2023